Widell79/Widell79/README.md

-### Hi there, I'm Mikael 👋
+## Hi there, I'm Mikael 👋
-## I'm a Web and Software developer who strives to constantly improve my skills and learn new areas.
+### I have a strong interest in web and software development and strive to constantly improve my skills and learn new areas.

 **Currently learning:**